Too many 'brave' foxes roaming around Summerside, residents say | CBC News

 She sees foxes running through her yard daily and even saw a battle between a skunk and fox on her property.

-Though she hasn't had a fox approach her family, Adams' neighbour had a run-in with a fox that "did not back down."
+Though she hasn't had a fox approach her family, Adams said her neighbour had a run-in with a fox that "did not back down."

 "That sort of puts a little bit of fear in them whenever they have small children, and if children have food in their hands," she said.